Guide To Cold Water Paddling Gear

 A loose-fitting wetsuit allows cold water to flush in and out of the suit, destroying your insulation and robbing you of precious body heat.
 You should also avoid wearing any item of clothing under a wetsuit.
 It's not designed for that, and adding an undergarment may compromise the fit and allow cold water to more easily enter the suit.

-If your wetsuit doesn’t keep you warm enough when you're out of the water, you should wear something on top of it.
+If your wetsuit doesn’t keep you warm enough when you're out of the water, standing on shore, you should wear something on top of it - like a windbreaker that prevents water from evaporating from the surface of the wetsuit.
 If it's snug-fitting but doesn’t keep you warm enough when you’re in the water, you probably need thicker neoprene.

 The Problem With Farmer Johns